Fall City Metropolitan Park District

 What's new with FALL CITY PARK DISTRICT

-• 32nd Annual 2022 Fall City Day Run, hosted approximately 400 runners in its 5k, 10k, and Kids 1k races on June 10, 2023.
-This was the 9th year Co-Chairs and Commissioners Wilkins and Harris have led the all-volunteer effort for the community on behalf of the Park District, which has raised and donated over $60,000 to local public schools and youth groups who help put on the event.
+• 33rd Annual Fall City Day Run – 2023 , hosted runners in its 5k, 10k, and Kids 1k races on June 10, 2023.
+This was the 10th year Co-Chairs and Commissioners Wilkins and Harris have led the all-volunteer effort for the community on behalf of the Park District, which has raised and donated over $60,000 to local public schools and youth groups who help put on the event.

 More information about the Fall City Metropolitan Park District